tko22/flask-boilerplate/README.md

 ```
 $ docker ps
 ```
 Now go to http://localhost:5000/ and you should see the app running!
-Since it is in development configurations, any changes in your code will appear in the container and will auto-reload just like it would normally. <br>
+Since it is in development configurations, any changes in your code will appear in the container and will auto-reload just like it would normally. ```docker-compose up -d``` will build and start it.
+You will not be using that to start the container after this setup step.
+Look at the next section for instructions. <br>
 #### Note: A new directory called ```postgres-data``` will be created. **DO NOT DELETE IT!!** It holds all your data in your database.
 ## Running and Stopping Docker Containers
 To start your Postgres and your flask api: